windmill-labs/windmilldocs/docs/advanced/7_docker/index.md

 ### Remote Docker Daemon

-If you use k8s with containerd in your env, you can create a Docker daemon in the pod.
-Using the official image `docker:stable-dind` is easy to resolve.
+One possibility to use the docker daemon wiht k8s with containerd is to run a docker daemon in the same pod using "Docker-in-Docker" ( dind) Using the official image `docker:stable-dind`:

-Just a template, you should make it adapt to your env.
+Here an example of a dind template to be adapted:

 ```yaml
 apiVersion: v1